 Where to stay in Victoria

-The inner harbour is the heart of this waterfront city, and you can’t get much closer (without getting your feet wet) than by staying at the Hotel Grand Pacific.
+The inner harbour is the heart of this waterfront city, and you can’t get a better location for your Victoria weekend (without getting your feet wet) than the Hotel Grand Pacific.
 It’s right next to the Parliament Building and a few minutes’ walk from Victoria’s main attractions.
 The grand, 10-storey building has spacious rooms with balconies looking out towards the Olympic Mountains in one direction and the harbour the other.
 Rooms from C$150 a night (including tax).

 Once you’ve checked in to your hotel, head down to the harbour.
 The water is alive with boats – with everything from huge cruise ships and luxury yachts to water taxis and dinghies.
 Victorians seem to spend as much time on the water as they do on land.
 Start your trip off with a taste of city life on land and sea with a walk along the waterfront to Fisherman’s Wharf.